zach2039/vs-metaltongs/README.md

 Config Settings (`VintageStoryData/ModConfig/MetalTongs.json`)
 --------

- - `TongsUsageConsumesDurability`: Whether or not all heat resistanct gear, vanilla and modded, consume durability on use; defaults to `true`.
+ - `TongsUsageConsumesDurability`: Whether or not all heat resistant gear, vanilla and modded, consume durability on use; defaults to `true`.

 Notable mods that add similar